calliostro/last-fm-client-bundle/README.md

 **API Key:** You need to [create an API account](https://www.last.fm/api/account/create) at Last.fm to get your API key.
 This is required for all operations.

+**API Secret:** Required for authenticated write operations.
+Used together with API Key to generate signatures for authenticated requests.

-**API Secret:** Required for write operations like scrobbling tracks, loving tracks, or posting shouts.
+**Session Key:** Required for user-specific authenticated operations like scrobbling tracks, loving tracks, updating now playing status, or accessing user's personal data.
+Obtain this through Last.fm's [authentication flow](https://www.last.fm/api/authentication) or use a pre-generated session key.

 **User-Agent:** By default, the client uses `LastfmClient/2.0.0 (+https://github.com/calliostro/lastfm-client)` as User-Agent.
 You can override this in the configuration if needed.